 Using the Downtime Hierarchies in the Operator Dashboard

 When a downtime event is triggered, Operators will receive a notification in the lower right corner of the operator dashboard.
 Operators will then have the option to categorize the downtime.
-Depending on which version of the Operator Dashboard your company is using, this process may look different.
-See below for the two versions:

 After choosing to categorize the event, the Operator will be presented with the Parent categories, shown below.